 In the phase 1 trial in wet AMD patients, iSONEP met its primary endpoint of being well tolerated in all 15 patients at dose-levels ranging from 0.2 mg. to 1.8 mg. per intravitreal injection (three patients per dose level).
 No drug-related serious adverse events were reported in any of the patients. iSONEP also succeeded in meeting a key secondary endpoint in that positive biological effects (including lesion regression, reduction of retinal thickness, and resolution of pigment epithelial detachment) were observed in an encouraging number of patients.
 Most of these positive effects appear to be largely independent of the effects seen when wet-AMD patients undergo treatment with Lucentis® or with off-label use of Avastin®, the predominant market leaders. iSONEP exhibits anti-fibrotic and anti-inflammatory properties, which might provide comparative advantages in a variety of ocular diseases, including diabetic retinopathy.
 In December 2010, Lpath announced a collaboration agreement with Pfizer Inc. for the further clinical development of iSONEP.
 If successful, this collaboration could result in payments up to $517.5 million plus tiered double digit royalties to Lpath (Download PDF).

 Lpath's second product candidate, ASONEPTM, (an anti-S1P antibody formulated for systemic administration) has completed a phase 1 clinical trial in cancer patients, where it was deemed well tolerated at dose levels up to 24 mg/kg.
-We are currently in a phase 2 clinical trial to assess efficacy (and safety) in renal cell carcinoma patients.
+We are currently in an open label, phase 2 clinical trial to assess efficacy (and safety) in renal cell carcinoma patients.
 Recent data and scientific literature also suggest that targeting S1P might also have applications in other diseases like multiple sclerosis, colitis and other inflammatory disorders.

-The company is currently applying ImmuneY2 to other bioactive lipid targets, many of which are involved in important disease processes (e.g. inflammation, cancer, pain, asthma, sepsis and others) thereby adding to our pipeline of novel antibody-based drug candidates.
+The company is currently applying ImmuneY2 to other bioactive lipid targets, many of which are involved in important disease processes (e.g. inflammation, cancer, pain, asthma, and others) thereby adding to our pipeline of novel antibody-based drug candidates.

 Lpath has a broad and deep intellectual property position in the bioactive lipid area, with over 50 issued or pending patents in the U.S., with corresponding international applications.
 Most of these patents were developed in-house using our proprietary technologies and expertise.